 They are too bulky to take with you if you need to leave your vehicle.

 If frozen, they will be virtually impossible to defrost.
-And you won’t be able to share/trade water like you could with small bottles of water.
+And you won’t be able to share/trade water like you could with small water bottles.
 However, this is still the easiest, most affordable way to store a lot of water in your car.

 For smaller amounts of water, I like this Nalgene bottle.

 See this post for my other picks for the best water storage containers.